KrailOrg/krail/docs/devguide/devguide-configuration-overview.rst

 Objective
 =========

-As it says at the start of this Tutorial, the objective is to give you, the Krail developer, the best of both worlds - quick results, but still the freedom to modify things however you wish.
+As it says at the start of the Tutorial, the objective is to give you, the Krail developer, the best of both worlds - quick results, but still the freedom to modify things however you wish.
 Of course, as with any form of freedom, there is also responsibility.
 So if you break